VicVicOne/ad-wall/README.md

 # **Ad-Wall**

-Ad-Wall is a simple math challenge where the goal is to fill the entire page with randomly sized squares.
+Ad-Wall is a simple challenge where the goal is to fill the entire page with randomly sized squares.
 It started as an experiment with AI assistance, evolving into a fun spatial puzzle.

 ## **How It Works**
 -The page generates random squares of different sizes.